 The Philadelphia Museum of Art

 Sunday is a big day for families at the Philadelphia Museum of Art, with special tours created just for them and drawing and craft activities for children of all ages.
 The Museum also offers themed written guides for kids every day and special family programming throughout the year.
-Pay-what-you-wish admission on the first Sunday of every month and every Wednesday after 5:00 p.m. provides families the opportunity to enjoy the Museum at a lesser cost.
+Pay-what-you-wish admission on the first Sunday of every month and every Wednesday after 5:00 p.m. allows families to enjoy the Museum at a lesser cost.
 Access is always free for kids 12 and under.
 26th Street & Benjamin Franklin Parkway, (215) 763-8100, philamuseum.org

 The Please Touch Museum